 Maleic anhydride: Market overview

-Demand from downstream unsaturated polyester resins (UPR) is expected to remain stable during the quarter.
-Some buyers said they had stockpiled sufficient inventories in anticipation of upward pressure arising from tight supply of MA.
+Demand from the downstream unsaturated polyester resins (UPR) sector is expected to remain stable during the third quarter.
+Some buyers said they had stockpiled sufficient inventories in anticipation of continued upward pressure arising from firmer feedstock butane prices.
 As a result, they may remain on the sidelines during the quarter.

 News & analysis